PE & Sports Premium Funding

-At St Joseph’s, we welcome wholeheartedly the Sports Premium because it allows us to pursue principles which are close to our hearts.
-We are very pleased that Sports Funding has been doubled for 2017-2018 and will spend the extra to further enhance our provision.
+At St Joseph’s, we welcome wholeheartedly the PE and Sports Premium because it allows us to pursue principles which are close to our hearts.

 Every penny is directed towards increasing the amount of sporting experiences the children access.
 We are committed to establishing a life-long interest in our children in keeping fit and healthy and enjoying participation.

 There are reports at the bottom of the page, which you may read as a summary of our work in this area.